 My Turn was created by AAHOM for families affected by Autism Spectrum Disorders (ASD).
 My Turn offers families affected by ASD a less sensory stimulating, crowd-free environment to explore popular venues at their own pace and in their own way, including hands-on activities designed for those with ASD.
 My Turn provides online prep materials for each program, such as social stories and picture schedules.
 Each venue also offers families a designated quiet room that includes a sensory tool kit with weighted lap pads and tactile toys.

 My Turn is managed by AAHOM in collaboration with community partners from the arts and culture community.
-My Turn is offered on the second Sunday of each month and rotates between partner locations.
+My Turn takes place on select days.
+Click here for more information.